 Web Development in Erbil

-Next.js and React engineering for Erbil and the Kurdistan Region.
-Bilingual Arabic-English platforms with Kurdish layers where needed.
-Built by a senior team behind 20+ Saudi enterprise products.
+Next.js and React engineering for Erbil and the Kurdistan Region, with Kurdish layers where needed.

 Who delivers web development in Erbil?

-Ijjad builds Next.js and React platforms for Erbil businesses across the Kurdistan Region — bilingual Arabic-English engineering with Kurdish (Sorani or Kurmanji) layers added where the business needs them.
-Senior team in Amman with 20+ Saudi government and enterprise products shipped since 2014.
-Erbil web development typically runs 4–8 weeks scoped after discovery.
+Ijjad builds Next.js and React platforms for Erbil businesses across the Kurdistan Region, with bilingual Arabic-English engineering and Kurdish layers where needed.
+Ijjad reports 20+ government and enterprise digital products.
+Supporting client records are private.
+Erbil web development is scoped after discovery.

 - Stack: Next.js 15+, React 19, TypeScript, Tailwind v4 with logical properties for RTL.